 Like all major temples, the Kapaleeshwarar Temple has a large water tank for its use, with a matching grand story attached to its origins.

 When the temple was being built, the land opposite was the obvious choice as the site for the tank.
 There was only one problem—the land belonged to the Nawab of Arcot, a Muslim.
 The temple authorities were not sure if he would be willing to lease the land to them.
 They were right; the Nawab was not willing to lease the land.
-But he was more than willing to just give it to them with a condition—Muslims should be allowed to use the tank on Muharram, every year.
+But he was more than willing to just give it to them with a condition — Muslims should be allowed to use the tank on Muharram, every year.
 The temple authorities agreed, the contract was signed, the land handed over, and the temple tank built.

-A walk through the temple’s neighbourhood reveals shops and businesses that only a local would know—a bharatanatyam costume maker, a window (literally a hole) in a wall through which some of the most delicious snacks are sold, etc.
+A walk through the temple’s neighbourhood reveals shops and businesses that only a local would know — a bharatanatyam costume maker, a window (literally a hole) in a wall through which some of the most delicious snacks are sold, etc.

 Akila took me to see a traditional house belonging to a priest at the Kapaleeshwar Temple.
 Though the house has all the modern conveniences one can think of, the structure and layout is traditional, much like the houses I saw at Dakshinachitra.
 It is a beautiful house and with the best ventilation that I have experienced in a house in recent times.
 It was a fairly humid morning that day, but when we stepped into the house it was like stepping into an air-cooled house.
 Or maybe it was just the warm welcoming smile of the 85-year-old matriarch, Shakuntala Mami.
 In her peacock-blue coloured 9-yard saree, she looked like she had chosen the colour to match the theme of the walk I was undertaking. :-)

-Peacocks used to be abundant in Mayilapuram/Mylarpha/Mylapore and till not so long ago, the place used to resound with their cries.
+Peacocks used to be abundant in Mayilapuram / Mylarpha / Mylapore and till not so long ago, the place used to resound with their cries.
 Little wonder then that the peacock is present as a leitmotif across the various sub-cultures in Mylapore.
 While the peacock theme (if one can call it that) is quite common and often a recurring one in Hinduism, it came as a surprise to see how Christianity has adopted and adapted the peacock as a symbol of syncretism in Mylapore.

 It is after 10 am when the Peacock Trail brings us to the San Thome Basilica in Mylapore, which is not too far from the Kapaleeshwarar Temple.
-A pilgrimage site today, the Basilica commemorates the site where St. Thomas, one of the 12 apostles, was martyred in 72 AD.
+A pilgrimage site today, the Basilica commemorates the site where St. Thomas, one of the 12 apostles, was martyred in 72 CE.
 Today, it is also perhaps the most important church in Chennai.
 While I am silently wondering about the connection of peacocks and the Basilica, I am presented with the first surprise there — the statue of Mother Mary is dressed in a sari !
 Though I had heard about such things, this was the first time I was seeing one.
 I am yet to recover from this surprise, when the second, bigger, surprise inside the cool and peaceful Basilica comes up.
 At the altar, Christ is depicted on a crucifix that rises from a lotus.
 Two peacocks at His feet complete the setting.
 The Peacock Trail makes perfect sense now, and so beautifully too.

-Urban sprawls fascinate me—their sub-cultures, the multiple realities that co-exist, the urban and urbane veneer that envelops everything … But what interests me the most are those parts which stubbornly hold out against being subsumed by the “one size fits all” development sweeping through cities and metropolises that they are part of.
+Urban sprawls fascinate me — their sub-cultures, the multiple realities that co-exist, the urban and urbane veneer that envelops everything … But what interests me the most are those parts which stubbornly hold out against being subsumed by the “one size fits all” development sweeping through cities and metropolises that they are part of.
 Places like these are old.
 Older than the city they are now part of with colourful myths, legends and histories and a character to match.

 It is difficult to explain in mere words, but such places give out vibes to connect and explore.
-The fact that these places are not miles away or preserved in some wilderness, but are right there in the middle of a developed metropolis makes them that much more appealing, fascinating and challenging to to contextualise to present day realities.
+The fact that these places are not miles away or preserved in some wilderness, but are right there in the middle of a developed metropolis makes them that much more appealing, fascinating and challenging to contextualise them to present day realities.
 Mayilapuram / Mylapore is one such place, and one that I thoroughly enjoyed exploring and experiencing.

 Every city has pockets like these.
 I known that my own Mumbai does.
 Does your city have such pockets too?
 Do share them, so that I can explore and experience them too. :-)